Tour departs each morning from the Hobart Travel and Information Centre at 8:30AM.

-Day 1: Start easy with a gentle 8-10km walking day trip to Maria Island National Park.
+Day 1 (Monday): Start easy with a gentle 8-10km walking day trip to Maria Island National Park.
 Home to wildlife: Kangaroos, Wombats, Native Geese, Wallabies and birds of prey.
 Learn interesting convict history at Darlington world heritage site.
 Hike to the painted cliffs along beautiful beaches and the Fossil Cliffs around the northern tip of the island through mixed bird-rich forests.
+Enjoy scenic ferry trip across the Mercury from Triabunna fishing village.

-Day 2: Stand 250m above the ocean high up on Cape Raoul.
+Day 2 (Tuesday): Stand 250m above the ocean high up on Cape Raoul.
 The 14km return trail takes in some of Australia's best coastal scenery.
 View one of the worlds best surf spots: Shipsterns Bluff and view beyond to Bruny Island, Tasman Island and Mt.
 Wellington.
 Enjoy a picnic out on the trail and morning tea by the water before the walk.
 One of Tasmania's 60 great short walks.
+Enjoy seaside drive to the Tasman Peninsula, via Eagle-Hawk Neck, Dunnalley and Pirates Bay.

 Day 3: Explore the alpine of Tasmania with a walk to the Tarn Shelf.
-Mountain ranges, ancient lakes, unique flora, heritage ski-fields and glacial valleys make up the walk this day.
+Mountain ranges, ancient lakes, unique flora, heritage ski-fields and glacial.
 Visit the iconic Russell Fall and Lake Dobson.
-The hike is approx. 10km over 5hrs walking.
+With a mix of trails the hike is approx. 10-12km over 4hrs of walking.
 Enjoy a picnic outdoors looking over the mountains or inside a day shelter.
-Learn the history of Tasmania's oldest Nationa Park.
+Learn the history of Tasmania's oldest National Park.
+Drive via the rich Derwent Valley past orchids, hop fields and colonial farming towns.

 Overnight: Hobart - by own arrangements.